realcoloride/node_characterai/README.md

   const response = await chat.sendAndAwaitResponse("Hello discord mod!", true);

   console.log(response);
-  // `response.text` returns the reply as a raw string })();
+  // Use `response.text` to use it as a string
+})();
 ```

 ## Using an Access Token

-Some parts of the API, like managing a conversation, requires you to be logged in using your Access Token.
+Some parts of the API, like managing a conversation, requires you to be logged in using an `accessToken`.

 To get it, you can open your browser, go to the [Character.AI website](https://character.ai) in `localStorage`.